-A rate "lock" or "commitment" is a lender's promise to set a particular interest rate and a certain number of points for you for a specified period of time while your application is processed.
-This prevents you from going through your entire application process and finding out at the end that the interest rate has gone up.
+A rate "lock" or "commitment" is a lender's promise to set a particular interest rate and a certain number of points for you for a specified period during your application process.
+This protects you from working through your entire application process and finding out at the end that the interest rate has risen higher.

-Rate lock periods can vary in length, anywhere from fifteen to sixty days, with the longer period typically costing more.
-A lending institution will agree to freeze an interest rate and points for a longer period, such as sixty days, but in exchange, the rate (and sometimes points) will be higher than that of a rate lock of a shorter period.
+Rate lock periods can be various lengths of time, anywhere from 15 to 60 days, with the longer ones generally costing more.
+A lending institution may agree to lock in an interest rate and points for a longer period, say sixty days, but in exchange, the rate (and sometimes points) will be higher than with a rate lock of fewer days.

 Do you have a question regarding a mortgage program?